-On your first day of Launch, you will find out which House you are in, and you will immediately begin interacting with fellow House members.
-Within your House, you will join a smaller Doctoring group with 10-12 students that is led by two faculty instructors.
+On your first day of Launch, you will discover which House you are in, and immediately begin interacting with fellow House members.
+Within your House, you join a smaller Doctoring group with 10-12 students that is led by two faculty instructors.
 One of these faculty members will become your personal leadership coach.

 Your M-Home experience embraces community building, coaching, well-being, creating a culture of authenticity and peer mentorship and development.

 In addition to the peers and Doctoring faculty coaches within your House, you have access to a dedicated House Counselor, a comprehensive collection of insider info through the Med Students Gateway sponsored by the Office of Medical Student Education, and many resources available through our Office for Health Equity and Inclusion.
-These are just a handful of the people you can count on in your Med School Squad.
+You also have a solid layer of faculty and staff support that we call your Med School Squad.

 Did You Know?